 honorary degrees: Do not refer to someone who has only an honorary degree as Dr.

-Hoyt-Sullivan Pressbox: This is the official name of the pressbox that sits above the 3,000-seat grandstand at Edwards-Maurer Field.
-The pressbox is named in memory of long-time sportswriters Dan Hoyt and Robert Sullivan.
+Hoyt-Sullivan Pressbox: This is the official name of the pressbox, named in memory of longtime sportswriters Dan Hoyt and Robert Sullivan, that sits above the 3,000-seat grandstand at Edwards-Maurer Field.